 - B2: 20 minutes + 20 minutes preparation

 - Listening exercises:

 For the C1 level, which requires a higher level in Spanish, two categories are assessed during the exam:

 The C2 level demands the test-taker to speak spontaneously like a Spanish bilingual.
+It is therefore not so much about what you have been taught during your Spanish instruction, but rather your overall grasp of the intricacies of the language.
 It consists of three tests:

 There are also two levels for the DELE for juniors.
 This test is reserved for young people aged from 11 to 17 years old and allows them to validate their Spanish language skills while stimulating their desire to learn.
 It consists of four categories:

 - A2/B1: 50 minutes

 - Oral expressions and interactions:

 - A1: 10 minutes + 10 minutes preparation

 - A2/B1: 12 minutes + 12 minutes preparation